 b) Have a movie night in with your BFF

-c) Chill in your room either reading or bingeing on Netflix
+c) Chill in your room bingeing on Netflix

-d) Relax with a home-cooked meal and talk about your day
+d) Relax with a home-cooked meal and chat about your day

 5. Happy to do housework?

-a) You're happy to clean your room but like the idea of the communal areas being cleaned
+a) You're happy to clean your room but want communal areas cleaned

 b) If everyone chips in, the house will be kept clean and tidy